danwallach/travis-activate/README.md

 environmental dependencies.)

-7) Edit the `githubProject` and `repoRegex` strings to reflect your project (the string after `https://github.com/` when you visit any of your repositories) and then a regular expression that lets you pick which repos you want to include vs. ignore.
+7) Edit the `githubProject` and `repoRegex` strings to reflect your project's name (e.g., for `https://github.com/RiceComp215`, the project name is `RiceComp215`).
+You should also specify a suitable regular expression in `repoRegex`, specifying which repos you want to include.
+Non-matching repos will be ignored.

 ## Usage